 It might rate as one of the most tumultuous years.
 Still, the youth and amateur side was advancing, both in terms of participation and pushing teams and players through to elite status nationally.

 Several future national team selections led Lowenbrau FC to the national women's open finals for the fourth year in a row.
 Under Mike Ryan, Lowenbrau had won three national championships, but they succumbed to Dallas via penalties in the semifinal after drawing, 2-2.
 At a nearby Houston field, Seattle's FOE Eagles' run in the U.S. Open Cup ended with a 4-2 loss to eventual winner New York.

 Seven weeks later, Washington's next title bid would not be denied.
 A team of Federal Way boys, coached by Ron Webber and sponsored by the popular soccer shop on Pacific Highway South, went the distance.
-Traveling cross-country in Rochester, N.Y., Goalpost first rallied for a semifinal victory over local favorite Oceanside, 4-3.
-A day later they etched their named into state soccer history, claiming the Niotis Cup by beating Scott-Gallagher of St. Louis, 3-1.
+Traveling cross-country to Rochester, N.Y., Goalpost first rallied for a semifinal victory over local favorite Oceanside, 4-3.
+A day later, they etched their name into state soccer history, claiming the Niotis Cup by beating Scott-Gallagher of St. Louis, 3-1.

 The capper to the 1983 calendar came in December.
 In 1978, Seattle Pacific became Washington's first collegiate champion.
 Five years later, they proved it was no fluke and, as time would tell, they launched an era of dominance.
 Featuring a team, like Lowenbrau and Eagles, comprised primarily of homegrown players, SPU upset the No. 1 team in NCAA Division II on the road.
 Gerard McGlynn's goal and Bill Glandon's shutout gave the Falcons a 1-0 win over Tampa.